• Skip to primary navigation

 Individual Beef Pot Pies

-At the first signs of winter my thoughts always turn to hearty warming comfort food.
+At the first signs of winter, my thoughts always turn to hearty warming comfort food.
 And Beef Pot Pies are number one on the list.
-They contain tender chunks of beef, swiming in a thick gravy, flavoured with peppercorn sauce.
+They contain tender chunks of beef, swimming in a thick gravy, flavoured with peppercorn sauce.

 An added advantage is that this has to be one of the easiest beef pot pie recipes out there.
 The beef filling only takes 20 minutes to prepare.
-Once that’s done, it just simmers away by itself until the beef is mouthwateringly tender.
+Once that's done, it simmers away until the meat is mouthwateringly tender.

 You can make them in individual ramekins as I have done here, or make one big pie.
 The choice is yours.